 The Streamlight Macrostream is resistant to water and drop tested to one meter (I suspect it would take a good deal more abuse than that, it’s a well put together light).
 The lens is made from polycarbonate, which is virtually indestructible.
 This is reassuring since the light could be useful for defensive strikes against attackers, making it even more versatile.

-At the time of this writing, Streamlight sells this light for $47.99.
-Undoubtedly, dealers will be offering it for even less, which represents a particularly good value for what we’re getting.
+Streamlight sells this light for around fifty bucks at the time of this writing.
+Undoubtedly, dealers will offer it for even less, representing a particularly good value for what we’re getting.

-It’s light and small and the user forgets he’s carrying a light until he needs it.
+It’s such a small and lightweight personal light that the user can forget he’s even carrying it until he needs it (ask me how I know).
 The price is reasonable enough that anyone can afford it easily.
 The fact that it is rechargeable puts the cherry on top of the sundae.
 Overall, this light gets high marks because of its versatility, performance, and size/weight (or lack thereof).

 You will be pleasantly surprised.

 - High and low modes (double bump the tail switch to change modes):